Potassium: Geology

 Elemental potassium does not occur in nature because of its high reactivity.
-It reacts violently with water (see section Precautions below) and also reacts with oxygen.
+It reacts violently with water and also reacts with oxygen.
 Orthoclase (potassium feldspar) is a common rock-forming mineral.
 Granite for example contains 5% potassium, which is well above the average in the Earth's crust.
 Sylvite (KCl), carnallite (KCl*MgCl2*6H2O), kainite (MgSO4*KCl*3H2O) and langbeinite (MgSO4*K2SO4) are the minerals found in large evaporite deposits worldwide.
 The deposits often show layers starting with the least soluble at the bottom and the most soluble on top.
 Deposits of niter (potassium nitrate) are formed by decomposition of organic material in contact with atmosphere, mostly in caves; because of the good water solubility of niter the formation of larger deposits requires special environmental conditions.